lowJ/cloak/README.md

 # cloak
- Run to hide items on the desktop.
+ Run cloak to hide items on the desktop.
 Run again to show items on the desktop.

 1. If OSX gives security warning, to ignore.
 Open System Prefrences -> Security -> Open Anyways
 1. To make the terminal window automatically close after the script is run.
 Open Terminal-> prefrences -> shell -> When the shell exits: close if the shell exited cleanly